sindelio/hyperledger-fabric-traceability-framework/README.md

 there's only one static identity that the HTTP server uses to communicate with the Blockchain network.
 - Implement unit tests for the smart contract functions.
 - Implement end-to-end tests for the HTTP server all the way down to the Blockchain network.
+- Implement a sample UI to interact with the sample chaincode.

 ## 5. PRE-REQUISITES